MasonDarcy/ShellChat/README.md

 ## What is Shellchat?

+Shellchat is a prototype collaboration tool.
+It is meant to act similarly to a computer terminal shell, with users using text-based commands to interact with the service, as opposed to graphical artifacts like buttons.
-Shellchat is a prototype collaboration tool, that includes some basic web service features.
+It includes some basic web service features.

-..* Signup
+⋅⋅* Signup
+⋅⋅* Session-based login and logout
+⋅⋅* Chat and channel joining
+⋅⋅* Adding friends, direct messaging
+⋅⋅* Launching channel activities